 Revenue growth will remain elevated with slight losses in China core commerce market share which will be more than offset by increases in diversified revenue sources with a special emphasis on the rapidly growing cloud computing division.
 I assume a high growth period of 30% growth in the first five years gradually decreasing to a terminal growth rate of 3% in the remaining five years.

 I assume that Alibaba’s EBIT margins will remain compressed with a slow decrease to 10% over the next four years, partly from regulatory pressure and partly suppressed by the company’s segments aside from core commerce.
-Subsequently, starting in year five (2026), investments in cloud computing and innovation initiatives will gradually begin to pay off so that the EBIT margin will increase to 20% over the next four years primarily led by continued network effects and operating leverage in the core commerce business and the future state of the cloud division.
+Subsequently, starting in year five (2026), investments in cloud computing and innovation initiatives will gradually begin to pay off so that the EBIT margin will increase to 20% over the next six years primarily led by continued network effects and operating leverage in the core commerce business and the future state of the cloud division.
 (In comparison, Amazon’s AWS division earns an EBIT margin of around 30%.)
 While a gradual rise to 20% will be an improvement, this is far from Alibaba’s previous earnings-generating ability, reflecting not only a transformed business but also increased pressure from regulatory compliance and competition.

 In line with increasing margins, Alibaba’s reinvestment will turn more efficient as the new businesses mature.
 The company currently generates CNY1.2 in revenues for every CNY1 in capital invested.
 Going forward, I assume that for every CNY2 in incremental revenues, Alibaba will have to invest CNY1 in invested capital.
 This will gradually raise the invested capital turnover over the 10-year period.